Kareem-Tarek/e-commerce-amit/README.md

             - Admins (CRUD)
             - Moderators (CR)
         - Users.
+            - Note: Admins couldn't edit or delete in the other admins data.
+But they could update their own selves (profile) and also all the other users (but except the other admins) from the dashboard.
             - Admins (CRUD)
             - Moderators (CR)
         - Amins & Moderators (RD) for carts.